cfrefah/tail.select/README.md

 #### descriptions
 `string`<br />
 This option will enable the 'description' option on the respective tail.select instance.
-To add a description to an option just use the 'data-description' attribute on the respective HTML element.
+To add a description to an option just use the 'data-description' attribute on the respective HTML option element.

 #### items
 `object`<br />